Scalawag: Outside the US

-The term 'scally' is also used in the United Kingdom to refer to elements of the working class and petty criminality, in a similar vein to the more contemporary chav.
+The term 'scally' is used in the United Kingdom to refer to elements of the working class and petty criminality, in a similar vein to the more contemporary chav.

 In the Philippines, the term 'scalawag' is used to mean rogue police or military officers.

 Accusations of corruption

 Scalawags were denounced as corrupt by Redeemers.
-The Dunning School of historians sympathized with the claims of the Democrats.
-Agreeing with the Dunning School, historian John Hope Franklin said that the scalawags "must take at least part of the blame" for graft and corruption.
+The Dunning School of historians sympathizes with the claims of the Democrats.
+Agreeing with the Dunning School, historian John Hope Franklin says that the scalawags "must take at least part of the blame" for graft and corruption.

 The Democrats alleged the scalawags to be financially and politically corrupt and willing to support bad government because they profited personally.
-Sarah Woolfolk Wiggins, an Alabama historian, claimed: "On economic matters scalawags and Democrats eagerly sought aid for economic development of projects in which they had an economic stake, and they exhibited few scruples in the methods used to push beneficial financial legislation through the Alabama legislature.
+Sarah Woolfolk Wiggins, an Alabama historian, claims: "On economic matters scalawags and Democrats eagerly sought aid for economic development of projects in which they had an economic stake, and they exhibited few scruples in the methods used to push beneficial financial legislation through the Alabama legislature.
 The quality of the book keeping habits of both Republicans and Democrats was equally notorious."
 However, historian Eric Foner argues there is not sufficient evidence that scalawags were any more or less corrupt than politicians of any era, including Redeemers.

-Who were the scalawags?
+Composition

 White Southern Republicans included formerly closeted Southern abolitionists as well as former enslavers who supported equal rights for freedmen.
 (The most famous of this latter group was Samuel F. Phillips, who later argued against segregation in Plessy v.
 Ferguson.)
-Included, too, were people who wanted to be part of the ruling Republican Party simply because it provided more opportunities for successful political careers.
+Included were people who wanted to be part of the ruling Republican Party simply because it provided more opportunities for successful political careers.
 Many historians have described scalawags in terms of social class, showing that, on average, they were less wealthy or prestigious than the elite planter class.

-As Thomas Alexander (1961) showed, there was persistent Whiggery (support for the principles of the defunct Whig Party) in the Southern United States after 1865.
+As Thomas Alexander (1961) shows, there was persistent Whiggery (support for the principles of the defunct Whig Party) in the Southern United States after 1865.
 Many ex-Whigs became Republicans who advocated modernization through education and infrastructure—significantly better roads and railroads.
 Many also joined the Redeemers in their successful attempt to replace the brief period of civil rights promised to African Americans during the Reconstruction era with the Jim Crow era of segregation and second-class citizenship that persisted into the 20th century.

-Historian James Alex Baggett's The Scalawags provides a quantitative study of the population.